open-craft/learning-paths-plugin/docs/decisions/0003-learning-path-enrollment-api.rst

 7. User model post_save signal receiver for auto enrollment
 ===========================================================

-Since the bulk enrollment API supports enrolling non-existant users by creating ``LearningPathEnrollmentAllowed`` objects with just the email, there needs to be a mechanism to automatically enroll the users when they register.
+Since the bulk enrollment API supports enrolling non-existent users by creating ``LearningPathEnrollmentAllowed`` objects with just the email, there needs to be a mechanism to automatically enroll the users when they register.